KhronosGroup/glTF/extensions/Khronos/KHR_materials_common/README.md

 Point lights emit light in all directions over a given distance.
 Point lights support the `color`, `constantAttenuation`, `linearAttenuation` and `quadraticAttenuation` common light properties described in **Table 5**.
 Point lights do not have a direction.

 #### Spot
 Spot lights emit light in a direction over a given distance.
-Spot lights support the `color`, `constantAttenuation`, `linearAttenuation` and `quadraticAttenuation` common light properties described in **Table 5**.
+Spot lights support the `color`, `constantAttenuation`, `linearAttenuation`, `quadraticAttenuation`, `falloffAngle` and `falloffExponent`  common light properties described in **Table 5**.
 Spot lights also define the following properties:

 > **Implementation Note**: Attenuation factors are used to calculate the total attenuation of this light given a distance.
 The equation used is:
 ```